Resources

 MISCELLANEOUS SITES

-US Sailing’s Requirements for Celestial Navigation Certification – the governing body for the sport of sailing in the US.
+US Sailing’s Celestial Navigation Certification– the governing body for the sport of sailing in the US.

 The U.S. Navy’s Celestial Navigation Page